ucdjs/unicode-proxy/README.md

 # Unicode Proxy

-A proxy that sits between you and your favourite mojis!
+A proxy that sits between you and your Unicode data files.

 ## Usage